peterallanwalker/SWP08-Probel/README.md

 - [ ] Set a delay - Brio seems to have a small lag after ACK before sending tally dump (check timestamps in sample output) maybe around generic send / connectIO line 97... looks like I need to add 500ms (currently need to press to view remaining messages in reccieve buffer to see them).

 - [ ] Add the mute ID to user option.
-Currently, silence/mute/no-connection is hard-coded with the ID 1023 (1024 in UI/csv)
+Currently, silence/mute/no-connection is hard-coded with the ID 1023 (1024 in UI/csv).
+Note, Impulse seems to return source ID 0   if there is no source patched, (at least if no silence source id set in COnfigure).
+Brio does not return a tally if no source.

 - [ ] Change message str methods to return 1 based output